-During the quarters' ended November 30, 2012 through February 28, 2014, the Company incurred minimal costs on its exploration and evaluation assets as it evaluated the future of its mineral projects.
-During the quarter ended May 31, 2014, shareholders' equity increased due to the issuance of 20,100,000 common shares for gross proceeds of \$1,340,000 from non-brokered private placements.
+During the quarters ended November 30, 2012 through February 28, 2014, the Company incurred minimal costs on its exploration and evaluation assets as it evaluated the future of its mineral projects.
+During the last two quarters ended fiscal 2014, shareholders' equity increased due to the issuance of a total of 23,661,332 common shares for gross proceeds of \$1,874,200 from non-brokered private placements.
 Total assets also increased due to the proceeds received from the private placements and the acquisition of the Rattlesnake Hills mineral property.